The-DevBlog/bevy_third_person_camera/README.md

 ## Physics Support

 When using third party physics engines such as bevy rapier 3d or avian 3d, you should force the 'sync_player_camera' system to run *after* the physics systems.
-To do this, add the following to your App::new() method (also see examples/physics.rs):
+Failing to do this will cause a jittering effect to occur when applying forces/impulses to an object that has a camera entity attached.
+Simply add the following to your App::new() method (also see examples/physics.rs for complete example):

 ```rust
 .configure_sets(PostUpdate, CameraSyncSet.after(PhysicsSet::StepSimulation)) // Bevy Rapier 3d